blotero/seg_tgce/docs/source/experiments.rst

 The dataset is conformed by several histology patches of size 512x512 px.
 Masks labels exits for an expert pathologist and 20 medical students.
-Every single patch contains label for every annotator as shown in the figure:
+Every single patch contains label for some scorers as shown in the figure:

 .. image:: resources/crowd-seg-example-instances.png
    :width: 100%